-Bharat Mandir is a place of worship in Rishikesh.
-The holy shrine is believed to be very old and is strongly devoted to Lord Hrishikesh Narayan.
-The presiding deity inside the temple is Shaligraam which was positioned by a revered Hindu saint Jagadguru Adi Shankaracharya in 789 A.D on the day of Basant Panchami.
-Owing to this belief, same rituals are followed on every Basant Panchami, starting with holy bath in Mayakund and then there is big celebration organized to bring the idol back to the temple.
-The festival is attended by a number of devotees and travelers.
+Bharat Mandir is among the revered places in Rishikesh where a large number of tourists as well as pilgrims visit.
+The holy shrine is believed to be very old and is firmly devoted to Lord Hrishikesh Narayan.
+The presiding deity inside the Bharat temple is Shaligraam which was positioned by a revered Hindu saint Jagadguru Adi Shankaracharya in 789 A.D on the day of Basant Panchami.

 Owing to this, the same rituals are followed on every Basant Panchami, starting with a holy bath in Mayakund.
 There is a big celebration organized to bring the idol back to the Bharat Mandir Rishikesh.
 Therefore, a number of devotees and travelers attend this festival every year.